“Body Brokers” 2021 Netflix Movie Release Takes a Closer Look at the Dark Side of Rehabs

 - What types of treatment does your facility offer?

-- What types of substances does your rehab center specialize in treating?
+- What types of substance use disorders does your rehab center specialize in treating?

 - What types of therapy programs are offered (i.e., Behavioral, Medicinal, Activities, Support Groups, One-on-One Counseling, and so forth)?